|

 Lua code can now call Lua2C.open() and a call to this function from Lua ends up in the Lua binding Lua2C_open.

 The key to understanding the above code is to read the Lua documentation for luaL_newmetatable and read up on how metatable.__index = metatable works.
 This function creates a new table the first time it is called and retrieves the table on subsequent calls.
 The table is set as a metatable for the Lua userdata, i.e. for the C object Lua2C.
-The metatable binds the 3 Lua functions, "slow", "fast", and "__gc" to the dynamically created Lua2C object, thus making it possible for Lua code to use the userdata and call function "fast" and "slow".
+The metatable binds the three Lua functions, "slow", "fast", and "__gc" to the dynamically created Lua2C object, making it possible for Lua code to use the userdata and call function "fast" and "slow".
 The "__gc" function is run by Lua when the garbage collector reclaims the memory for the userdata object.
 The "__gc" function is the destructor.

 The above Lua example code triggers the C function Lua2C_fast twice.